EnglishSid/DigitalExplorerSpecs/internalContent/DETraining/examQuestions.md

 ### Workspaces

-Which other Digital Explorer modules can you `Send` your workplace content to?
+Which Digital Explorer modules can you `Send` your workplace content to?

 - Solutions?
 - Roadmaps?